ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

 To test the ability of the algorithm to model this damping, a simulation is initialized with a Maxwellian with :math:`v_t=1` and :math:`k=1` on a domain :math:`(x,v) \in [0,2\pi] \times [-6,6]`.
-The number density is computed and diagnositcs inserted to record the time-dependent density in a specified cell.
+The number density is computed and diagnostics inserted to record the time-dependent density in a specified cell.

 The results on a :math:`64\times 64` grid with DG second order scheme